 How could I have been so stupid? she wondered.
 But at this point, retrospection was of little comfort.

 Her finger hovered over the play button, knowing she was only delaying the inevitable.
 As she had told her clients many times before; it is best to treat it like a band-aid and rip it off in one quick motion.
-Finally, she gave in, closed her eyes, and pressed down on the button.
+Finally, she gave in, closed her eyes, and pressed down.

 The first message, not surprisingly, was from her boss, Peter Barry.
 His brash, accusatory tone was nothing new to Jane.
 In the three years she had worked for the organization, he rarely ever approached her unarmed.
 And even though she knew this time she really did deserve it, to hear his voice filled her with contempt and resentment.